monolyth-php/disclosure/README.md

 # Disclosure
-PHP5 dependency injection and service locator framework.
+PHP8 dependency injection and service locator framework.
 Most existing DI or Inversion of Control (IoC) solutions depend on extensive configuration files to define dependencies.
 This sucks; Disclosure is better and simpler (we think).

-As of version 2.0, Disclosure is fully compatible with the (upcoming) PSR recommendation for Container objects.
-A copy of the as-yet unrealeased `Psr\Container` interface is included in the package (until they finally realease it...).

 ## Installation